Canoa Ranch Golf Club Course News and Updates

 This past week after one of our women’s leagues finished their round, I overheard a couple ladies talking about all their strokes of the day, and laughing about it.
 I thought of this quote that I’d heard before:

-My apologies in advance for such a lengthy newsletter, but all is information I thought appropriate to be shared.
-As always, my thanks to all of you and the support you provide, as we continue to make improvements at both Canoa Ranch and Torres Blancas.
+As always, my thanks to all of you for the support you provide, and the patience you have had as we continue to make improvements at both Canoa Ranch and Torres Blancas.

 General Manager – Canoa Ranch & Torres Blancas